beruburu/NoteAble/README.md

   ii.
 The game currently freezes at the initial note sequence on most mobile browsers.
         This is a known Javascript issue with audio playback that will be fixed for the next sprint.

+  iii.
+There are some issues with the image map when playing the game in Firefox.
+		These will be addressed for the next sprint.
+In the meantime, please test with Google Chrome.